-Lake zooplankton sampling occurs three times per year at each lake site, roughly spring, summer, and autumn.
-Sampling must be scheduled within the first 21 days of the 1 month window specified in Appendix D with a minimum of two weeks between sampling dates.
-Accommodations for local weather conditions (e.g., late ice-off) may be made that cause the sample date to fall outside of the predetermined window.
+Lake zooplankton sampling occurs three times per year at each lake site, roughly spring, summer, and autumn (Appendix C).
+Sampling must be initially scheduled within the first 21 days of the 1 month window specified in Appendix C with a minimum of two weeks between sampling dates.

+Accommodations for local weather conditions (e.g., late ice-off) may be made that cause the sample date to fall later in the bio bout or outside of the pre-determined window.
 See the appropriate Aquatic Site Sampling Design for your domain for additional details and scheduling preferences.
 Use NEON's problem reporting system to seek guidance and report sampling efforts that take place outside of the defined sampling window.